 Bio

 Jadie Reeves (she/her) is a Chicago-based composer-performer with a penchant for vulnerability in the concert space.
-Informed by her wide-ranging performance background, Reeves’ compositions are “well-crafted, eminently singable, and explore an impressive range of colors and textures” (Dr. Kimberly Dunn Adams).
-Ever-engaging and emotionally charged, she bridges gaps between classical and contemporary audiences by reframing familiar materials in exciting ways or experimenting with new sounds altogether.
+Informed by her broad performance background, Reeves’ compositions are “well-crafted, eminently singable, and explore an impressive range of colors and textures” (Dr. Kimberly Dunn Adams).
+Ever engaging and emotionally charged, her music bridges gaps between classical and contemporary audiences by framing familiar materials in exciting ways or experimenting with new sounds altogether.
 Reeves completed her undergraduate studies in composition and vocal performance at Western Michigan University, where she was named Presidential Scholar in Music (’24).
-In May 2026, she will graduate with a Master of Music in Composition from Roosevelt University, where she currently serves as her program’s Graduate Assistant.
+In May 2026, she will graduate with a Master of Music in Composition from Roosevelt University, where she currently serves as the program’s Graduate Assistant.